Interlinear gloss: Automatic glossing

+Some constructed languages like Ithkuil and Lojban have automated tools that (in theory) will always result in accurate glossing due to the regularized and logical nature of these languages.
+Here are examples of glosses of Ithkuil and Lojban respectively:

 Automatic discovery of morphological structure from glosses

-Researchers have used interlinear glosses is to obtain the morphological paradigms of the object language (i.e., the language being glossed).
+Researchers have used interlinear glosses to obtain the morphological paradigms of the object language (i.e., the language being glossed).
 To automatically create morphological paradigms from interlinear glosses, researchers have created tables for every stem in the gloss and a (possibly empty) slot for every grammatical category (e.g., ERG) in the gloss.
 For instance, given the glossed sentence below:

 There would be a paradigm for the stem pobeja with slots for PFV.PST.SG.FEM and PFV.PST.SG.MASC:

 The slot for PFV.PST.SG.FEM would be filled (since it was observed in the interlinear gloss data) but the slot for PFV.PST.SG.MASC would be empty (assuming that no other interlinear gloss instance contains pobeja inflected for the PFV.PST.SG.MASC grammatical category).
 A statistical machine learning model for morphological inflection can be used to fill in the missing entries.